MickHarrigan/Pokemon-Clone/README.md

 # Pokemon-Clone
-Takes the battling system and pokedex system from pokemon.
+Emulates the battling system and pokedex system from pokemon.

+April 2020

+All .h files contain the necessary information about the functions within the program files.